Bubobubobubobubo/sonic_pipe/README.md

 ![screenshot](docs/sonic_pipe_screenshot.png)

-**This program is still highly unstable/experimental.
-Feedback would be much appreciated.
-Use with caution, feel free to jump in and help :).**
+**This program is highly unstable/experimental.
+Use with caution, feel free to jump in and help :).
+I built it one or two years ago and never touched it again.**

 I couldn't wait for a new version of [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) or [sonic-pi-tool](https://github.com/lpil/sonic-pi-tool) following the release of Sonic Pi 4.0 so I quickly hacked a CLI tool that allows strings to be piped from the command line to the Sonic Pi Server.
 The script is a proof of concept based on information gathered from the [Sonic Pi Forum](https://in-thread.sonic-pi.net/).
 Feel free to change anything and to push changes to the repo :).
 I don't pretend to replace or do better than the tools mentioned above.
 Use them if you can once they will be updated!